Strong interactions in air showers: Summary

 In technicolour the connection between the gauge sector and electroweak symmetry breaking is most direct and consequently the involved energy scales are the smallest possible.
 In all other realisations of \DEWSB~the connection is less direct and the energy scale for probing the additional gauge sector is delayed.
 That makes finding an increase of the corresponding contribution to the cross section energetically more and more difficult.
 Concretely, in topcolour the gauge interactions generate four-fermion interactions, which later break the electroweak symmetry.
 This is very similar to the extended technicolour sector; the part that gives the masses to the heaviest standard-model fermion generation comes in at the lowest scales.
 In composite and little Higgs theories a priori no gauge interaction is specified, but under the assumption that the Goldstone sector of these theories is generated in this way, it is detached from the electroweak scale by virtue of the Goldstone theorem.
 In the so-called technicolour limit of composite Higgs theories where the pion decay constant and the electroweak scale coincide a similar cosmic-ray phenomenology could be expected.
 A concrete analysis necessitates, however, specifying an ultraviolet completion for these models.
 This also holds for little Higgs theories only that there are additional gauge fields above at least 2TeV that generate the Higgs potential.

-Additional space for discovering \DEWSB~through ultra-high--energy cosmic rays becomes available once we take into account the possibility that the target is not a hadron but a bound state of the extension or a heavy lepton, in the halo of the earth.
-To begin with, for a given lab-frame energy the centre-of-mass energy grows like the square root of the rest mass of the target.
+If the target is not a hadron but a bound state of the extension or a heavy lepton, then, to begin with, for a given lab-frame energy the centre-of-mass energy grows like the square root of the rest mass of the target.
 For the increase from the proton to the Z mass this already provides an additional order of magnitude.
 Thus, the prospect on discovering new gauge interactions by scattering on bound states they hold together is improved, as for these targets reaching the energy frontier is postponed.
 (See Fig.~\ref{fig:emissions}.)